DataComm2015/term-project/Source/Multimedia/readme.txt

     - ensure capitalization on the class files for both .h's and .cpp's

 -> Namespaces List:
 GUI      - for all of the GUI classes
+Managers - for all of the resource managers